arqex/fluxify/README.md

 ```
 The example above is shorter and easier to write and understand than the original one, and it is as semantic as the one that uses action creators.

-In fluxify, the use of *multiple-argument dispatches* is preferred to the use of verbose payloads, and Store's action callbacks expect the first argument of a dispatch to be the action name.
+In fluxify, the use of *multiple-argument dispatches* is preferred to the use of verbose payloads.

 ## Stores
 The stores are the source of truth of your application.
 They keep the state of parts of your application, and your UI should be the graphical representation of those states.
 If something change in a store, the UI should react updating the related parts to reflect that state change.